 You can also access the data to find out the location and time of the delivery during transit even at a later time.
 The only disadvantage is that you cannot track the present activity of your fleet that sometimes leads to late delivery.
 You have to wait for the fleet to return before you could open up and transfer the information you need.
 Another problem is that tracking your vehicle would be difficult if it would be stolen.

-It is more affordable than the signal based system because you only have to pay once after buying the device.
+It is more affordable than the signal-based system because you only have to pay once after buying the device.
 No need to pay for the monthly subscription.
 Upon purchase, you would receive the hardware, software, and a database in one package.
 It may be costly at first but will result in cost efficiency in the long run.
 You don’t have to worry about the data access because it doesn’t need signals to open up and view them.
 Its simple design is very easy to operate.

 Telematics is a combination of sciences namely telecommunications and informatics.
-Telecommunications is a technology that involves phone lines and cables to communicate regardless of the distance.
+Telecommunications is a technology that involves phone lines and cables to communicate regardless of distance.
 Informatics refers to computer systems that make use of technology to create programs significant to a particular need.
 These two work together to do their job in monitoring the detailed performance of your fleets.

-Other telematics systems get the data from on-board diagnostics (OBD-11) and some from CAN bus ports with sim cards.
-CAN pertains to controller area networks and is designed as a standard for buses that makes the electronic units such as brakes and engines to work together without a central or main computer.
+Other telematics systems get the data from onboard diagnostics (OBD-11) and some from CAN bus ports with sim cards.
+CAN pertains to controller area networks and is designed as a standard for buses that makes the electronic units such as brakes and engines work together without a central or main computer.
 It has a sim card that can transmit data to servers.
 On-board diagnostics performs by monitoring the functionality of the vehicle.
 If something is wrong with the vehicle, a warning light is displayed on the panel to notify the driver about the problem.
 Just like sending a text message to the management system that monitors all the available cars in the team.
-This way, any malfunction could be repaired immediately that saves you both time and money.
+This way, any malfunction could be repaired immediately that saving you both time and money.

 How Does It Work?